alexntelifilippidis/DispatchDataETL/README.md

 ### Prerequisites

-Make sure you have Python 3.12 installed on your system.
+Make sure you have Python 3.12 and [pre-commit](https://pre-commit.com/#intro) installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).
+And

 ### Installation